 Babies don’t do much, so first-time parents may be surprised to learn how much baby stains they will encounter from spit up, diaper leaks, and the occasional massive diaper blow-out.
 These can be the end of your baby’s cute wardrobe if you don’t use a stain remover that works well.
 I’m not one to use products for adults on my baby’s clothes since those products may harm the flame resistance of children’s sleepwear, so I stick with Dreft Laundry Stain Remover.

 I’ve seen it take care of some stains that I initially thought would require me to throw the clothes away.
 For instance, a few weeks ago the baby’s diaper leaked and dirtied both her clothes and one of my favorite sweaters.
 I ran down to our building’s laundry room with the soiled garments expecting the worst but Dreft Laundry Stain Remover worked like magic to get the stains off her clothes and my sweater.
 It’s such a good product that I must have it on hand at all times.
-I make a quick trip down the baby aisle at Walmart to grab one whenever I’m at the store or if I don’t want to take the baby out in the cold, I order it online (Walmart ships FAST).

 Line your baby’s laundry basket with a soft fabric.